Squatters Rights in Washington: 10-Year Adverse Possession Law

 Washington provides property owners with several options for removing unauthorized occupants:

-- Obtain a writ of restitution if the court rules in your favor
+- Attend the hearing and obtain a judgment and writ of restitution under RCW 59.12.090 if the court rules for the owner

-- Have the constable execute the writ to remove the squatters
+- Have the county sheriff execute the writ to remove the occupant and restore possession

 How long must someone occupy my property in Washington to claim adverse possession?